LedFx/LedFx/docs/developer.rst

 --------------------------

 Building the LedFx frontend is different from how the core backend is built.
-The frontend is based on React.js and thus uses NPM as the core package management.
+The frontend is based on React.js and thus uses yarn as the core package management.

 .. note:: LedFx will need to be running in development mode for everything to work.
 To enable development mode,
           open the ``config.yaml`` file in the ``.ledfx`` folder and set ``dev_mode: true``)